UniverseTBD/universeTBD.github.io/README.md

 ## Adding a link to the navbar
 The navbar uses data from the `navigation.json` file.
 There are two types of links:
 ### Group links
-Group links will display as dropdown menu's, and are structured as:
+Group links will display as dropdown menus, and are structured as:
 ```
 {
     "name": "About",        # Dropdown Heading